julibeg/HHS/README.md

 ## Usage example
 Input files to test the installation are in `example_files.tar.gz`.
-They are from a *M. tuberculosis* dataset with resistance to isoniazid.
+They are from a highly multidrug-resistant *M. tuberculosis* dataset with phenotype data for resistance to isoniazid.
 The pairwise distances are already provided in `inh.dist`, but could be generated with
 ```
 ./binary_hamming_dist -i inh.gt -n 2 -o inh.dists -t N